 Europe became a land of cities during the last millennium.
 The story told in this book begins with North Sea and Mediterranean traders sailing away from Dorestad and Amalfi, and with warrior kings building castles to fortify their conquests.
 It tells of the dynamism of textile towns in Flanders and Ireland.
-While London and Hamburg flourished by reaching out to the world and once vibrant Spanish cities slid into somnlence, a Russian urban network slowly grew to rival that of the West.
-Later as the tide of industrialization swept over Europe, the most intense urban striving and then settled back into the merchant cities and baroque capitals of an earlier era.
+While London and Hamburg flourished by reaching out to the world and once vibrant Spanish cities slid into somnolence, a Russian urban network slowly grew to rival that of the West.
+Later, as the tide of industrialization swept over Europe, the most intense urban striving settled back into the merchant cities and baroque capitals of an earlier era.

-A lucid text is supplemented by numerous maps, illustrations, figures, and tables, and by substantial bibliography.
+A lucid text is supplemented by numerous maps, illustrations, figures, and tables, and by a substantial bibliography.
 Both a general and a scholarly audience will find this book engrossing reading.